grpc/proposal/A21-Service-Config-Error-Handling.md

 * Unknown fields are allowed
 ```
 "serviceConfig" : {
-  "UnknownField" : “value”, // Field is unknown and hence ignored
+  "UnknownField" : "value", // Field is unknown and hence ignored
   "methodConfig" : {}
 }
 ```